 At 9:15 a.m. on the morning of Saturday, Feb.
 27, 1909, Shelton assumed the role of the acting governor — becoming the nation’s first female governor in the process.
 For a weekend, a woman who couldn’t legally cast a ballot possessed the power to issue pardons, veto bills and sign executive orders.

 By 10:10 a.m. the following Monday, her time in office was over.
 Benson was formally sworn in as governor.

 “Has Three Governors In Three Days,” the front page of The Daily Capital Journal declared on March 1, 1909.
 “Oregon Holds The World’s Record For Changing Rulers.
 Secretary of State Benson is today the third governor that Oregon has had in the last three days.”

-For 48 hours and 55 minutes, Carolyn Shelton was the acting head of Oregon’s government, yet she is not mentioned on lists of historical women in America.
+For 48 hours and 55 minutes, Carrie Shelton was the acting head of Oregon’s government, yet she is not mentioned on lists of historical women in America.

 Shelton’s story may not have made it to the history books, but we still know it happened.
 That’s thanks in large part to the work of a handful of historians and writers, such as Finn J.D.
 John.
 The Oregon State University new media communications professor is the man behind the Offbeat Oregon History column and podcast.
 His 2011 story on Shelton appears to be the first major accounting of her historical prominence in nearly 100 years.

 In 2015, Kaylyn F. Mabey with the Willamette Heritage Center offered another picture of America’s first female governor.
 Her exhaustive research dug up more about Shelton’s life before Salem.
 Mabey also tracked down some of the best historical documentation of Shelton that still exists, ensuring its preservation for years to come.